animeshgarai09/Felix-UI-Vanilla/readme.md

 Navigation can be used to give the user facility to navigate between different pages.

-Find more detail on below topics of _Navigation_ visit https://://felix-ui-dev.netlify.app/documentation.html#navigationhtml
+To find more detail on the below topics visit documentation on [Navigation](https://://felix-ui-dev.netlify.app/documentation.html#navigation)

 -   Desktop variation